 We estimate that national aggregate productivity would have been 26.7% lower in the United States in 1890, if there were no railroad network (Table 9, panel A, column 1).
 This 26.7% decline in national aggregate productivity reflects only decreases in allocative efficiency, with no decline in county technical efficiency.
 This is equivalent to roughly 12 years of aggregate productivity growth at the rate of growth in manufacturing.
+For inference on our estimated productivity losses, Appendix B.4 discusses bootstrapping over county-industry observations.
+For each realization of the bootstrap, we sample county-industries (with replacement) to create alternative measures of county wedges, and then estimate the counterfactual losses from removing the railroads.
+The resulting 99% confidence interval for our bootstrapped estimates is an aggregate productivity decline between 24.67% and 26.87%.

-This 26.7% decrease in national aggregate productivity is worth 26.7% of GDP annually, or \$3.2 billion in 1890 dollars.
+The 26.7% decrease in national aggregate productivity is worth 26.7% of GDP annually, or \$3.2 billion in 1890 dollars.
 As a comparison, the estimated cost of the railroad network in 1890 was \$8 billion (Adams, 1895).
 We estimate that this investment in the railroads generated an annual social return of 48%, and that the railroad sector privately captured only 7% of its social return in 1890.